AlessandroManente/BD_Project_DS/README.md

 6. Build a HMM model starting from the MSA. --> **DONE** _script generate_hmms_

-7. Find significant hits using HMM-SEARCH and PSI-BLAST against SwissProt. --> **DONE**
+7. Find significant hits using HMM-SEARCH and PSI-BLAST against SwissProt. --> **DONE** _solved with tools used in 5_

 8. Evaluate the ability of matching sequences considering your ground truth.
 Calculate accuracy, precision, sensitivity, specificity, [MCC](https://en.wikipedia.org/wiki/Matthews_correlation_coefficient#:~:text=The%20MCC%20is%20in%20essence%20a%20correlation%20coefficient,%E2%88%921%20indicates%20total%20disagreement%20between%20prediction%20and%20observation>.), F-score, etc.